sirfilips/dpt-converter/README.md

 # Convert .dpt Files to Excel with Python

 This script converts delimited text (.dpt) data files into Excel files using Python.
+This script was written specifically to convert .dpt files containing spectrophotometric data.

 ## Prerequisites